THE DOS & DON’TS OF SOCIAL ANXIETY

 So instead of using your phone as a crutch, put it away and focus on being present.
 Talk to the people around you, make eye contact, and engage in conversation.

-Do reach out for professional support.
+DO reach out for professional support.

 DON’T go it alone.